The Steinhaus-Weil property: its converse, subcontinuity and Solecki amenability

 \textbf{Abstract.}

-The Steinhaus-Weil theorem that concerns us here is the `interior points' property -- that in a topological group a non-negligible set $S$ has the identity as an interior point of$\ S^{-1}S.$ There are various converses; the one that mainly concerns us is due to Simmons and Mospan.
-Here the group is locally compact, so we have a \textit{Haar} reference measure $\eta $.
+The Steinhaus-Weil theorem that concerns us here is the simple, or classical, `interior-points' property -- that in a Polish topological group a non-negligible set $B$ has the identity as an interior point of$\ B^{-1}B.$ There are various converses; the one that mainly concerns us is due to Simmons and Mospan.
+Here the group is locally compact, so we have a \textit{ Haar} reference measure $\eta $.
 The Simmons-Mospan theorem states that a (regular Borel) measure has such a Steinhaus-Weil property if and only if it is absolutely continuous with respect to the Haar measure.
-In Part I (Propositions 1-7, Theorems 1-4) we exploit the connection between the interior-points property and a selective form of infinitesimal invariance afforded by a certain family of \textit{ selective} reference measures $\sigma $, drawing on Solecki's amenability at 1 (and using Fuller's notion of subcontinuity).
-In Part II (Propositions 8,9, Theorems 5, 6) we develop a number of relatives of the Simmons-Mospan theorem.
+In Part I (Propositions 1-7, Theorems 1-4) we exploit the connection between the interior-points property and a selective form of infinitesimal invariance afforded by a certain family of \textit{selective} reference measures $ \sigma $, drawing on Solecki's amenability at 1 (and using Fuller's notion of subcontinuity).
+In Part II (Propositions 8, 9, Theorems 5, 6) we develop a number of relatives of the Simmons-Mospan theorem.
 In Part III (Theorems 7, 8) we link this with topologies of Weil type.
+We close in Part IV with Propositions 12-13 and Theorem B -- concerning the `composite interior-point' property (of $AB^{-1}$) and the Borell `relative interior-point' property (relative to the Cameron-Martin space) -- and complements.